erza-503/erza-503/README.md

 <br clear="both">

-<p align="center">My name is Rendy and I'm a Frontend developer, from Indonesia 🏠</p>
+<h4 align="center">My name is Rendy and I'm a Frontend developer, from Indonesia 🏠🔥</h4>

 ###